adrianmrit/yamis/README.md

 Functions can take string or array values, and also return either a single string or an array.

+At the moment it is not possible to define custom functions as this would require either using an external language such as python, an embedded language such as lua, or implementing a new programming language.
+One of the goals of this program is to have a simple and clear syntax, so adding support for defining functions breaks this.
+In most cases where complex operations need to be performed, it would be better and cleaner to have a separate script (i.e. bash or python) that performs the desired operation and then call it from a task with the appropriate arguments.
+Still, new functions might be added in the future to support flexible argument parsing operations.
+Feel free to request a new function by submitting a new issue in the repo.

 <a name="map-function"></a>
 #### map Function